TryGhost/migrate/packages/mg-revue-api/README.md

 `--addPrimaryTag <tag>`
 Provide a tag slug or name which should be added to every post as primary tag.

-`--readPosts <path to directory containing html files>` Some Substack exports include a directory with `html` files for each post.

 `--email <email of main author>`
 Provide an email or the author of the publication.